-If you’re an active US real estate investor, then getting your property insured should be a top priority.
-Not only is it a requirement from most lenders, but taking out the right insurance policies could possibly save you from financial loss and even ruin down the road.
+If you are a US real estate investor, then getting your property or properties insured should be a top priority.
+Not only is it a requirement for most lenders, but taking out the right insurance policies could possibly save you from financial loss and even ruin down the road.

-Let’s look at the four main types of insurance that every real estate investor needs.
+Let’s look at the three main types of insurance that every real estate investor needs:

 1. Title Insurance

 Often, problems with the title aren’t caught until after the sale is finalized.
-There could be a lien on the property, or the deed could have been incorrectly filed.
-Without title insurance, all financial liability falls on your shoulders.
+There could be a lien on the property or the deed could have been incorrectly filed.
+Without title insurance, all financial liability falls on the shoulders of the investor.

 Title insurance is paid as a one-time lump sum payment when you close on the property, along with the closing costs and other fees.
 It covers things like liens, back taxes, encumbrances, and any other defects with the title.

-Flood insurance covers damages and losses related to flooding.
+Flood insurance covers damages and losses related to flooding due to tidal waters rising.
+Regular flooding due to a broken pipe is covered under your Package Policy.
 And there are two main types of flood insurance you can purchase:

 - This policy is offered by the National Flood Insurance Program (NFIP).
 It’s available to anyone across the U.S. who lives in a flood plain.
 The policy is offered through a private insurance company, but FEMA sets the rates and terms.